Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Results

 \subsection{Overall Performance}

-Table~\ref{tab:performance} summarizes forecasting performance across all lead times.
-IonoDGNN achieves the highest skill on both all nodes (BSS 0.488, ROC-AUC 0.968, PR-AUC 0.747) and new nodes (BSS 0.470, ROC-AUC 0.951, PR-AUC 0.571).
-At threshold 0.5, the full model detects 72\% of event nodes (POD 0.718) with a CSI of 0.510, outperforming all ablations.
+Table~\ref{tab:overallperformance} summarizes forecasting performance on all test nodes across all lead times.
+IonoDGNN achieves the highest skill (BSS 0.552, ROC-AUC 0.971, PR-AUC 0.773).
+The full model detects 73\% of event nodes (POD 0.727) with a CSI of 0.534, outperforming all ablations.

-Removing graph message passing (w/o graph) reduces BSS from 0.488 to 0.401 and PR-AUC from 0.747 to 0.650, confirming that spatial context through the $K$-NN topology contributes meaningfully to event discrimination.
-Removing ephemeris conditioning (w/o conditioning) lowers BSS to 0.423 and critically collapses new node performance to near-random (ROC-AUC 0.517, BSS 0.213), as the model has no mechanism to produce informed predictions on nodes absent from history.
-Removing historical observations entirely (w/o history) yields the weakest overall skill (BSS 0.149, PR-AUC 0.415) but it still shows skill above climatology, demonstrating that future graph topology and ephemeris-derived features alone carry predictive information about irregularity occurrence.

-The persistence baseline achieves BSS 0.360 and the lowest FAR (0.276) but this reflects conservative behavior: it only predicts an event where one is already occurring.
-Its PR-AUC (0.490) falls well below all learned variants except w/o history, and it is structurally unable to forecast new nodes (ROC-AUC 0.5).
+Removing ephemeris conditioning (w/o conditioning) lowers BSS from 0.552 to 0.489 and PR-AUC from 0.773 to 0.701.
+Removing graph message passing (w/o graph) reduces BSS to 0.401, confirming that spatial context through the $K$-NN topology contributes meaningfully to event discrimination.
+Removing the history module, and hence the observations entirely (w/o history), yields the weakest overall skill (BSS 0.194, PR-AUC 0.433) but still shows skill above climatology.
+This demonstrates that future graph topology and ephemeris-derived features alone carry predictive information about irregularity occurrence.
+The persistence baseline achieves the lowest FAR (0.276) by predicting events only where one is already occurring, but its PR-AUC (0.490) falls below all learned variants except w/o history.

-Fig.~\ref{fig_roc_pr} shows the ROC and precision--recall curves.
-The full model dominates across all operating points, with the largest gains visible in the precision--recall space where the separation from persistence and ablations is most pronounced under the ~7\% event rate.

-The precision--recall curves reveal distinct failure modes for each ablation.
-Both persistence and w/o conditioning exhibit a sharp change at the right end of the PR curve.
-For persistence, this reflects its discrete output structure: as the decision threshold drops below the climatological rate, all new nodes are simultaneously classified as positive, producing a step change in recall without meaningful discrimination.
-For w/o conditioning, the effect is similar but arises from learned behavior: predictions on new nodes cluster near the climatological event rate, producing a narrow band of near-identical low probabilities that inflates recall at the cost of precision.

-The w/o history curve shows the opposite pathology: at high thresholds the model produces almost no confident positive predictions, reflecting that without observed ionospheric state, the model assigns moderate probabilities broadly rather than committing to specific events.
-Only the full model maintains high precision across a wide recall range, confirming that both historical context and future graph topology are necessary for confident, well-discriminated forecasts.